Benzodiazepine Drug Addiction Treatment

-Benzodiazepines are an extremely versatile prescription drugs with a wide range of potential medicinal uses.
+Benzodiazepines are an extremely versatile prescription drug with a wide range of potential medicinal uses.
 Unfortunately, they are also highly addictive, making them an extremely popular drug of choice for people throughout the country.
 Benzodiazepines like Valium, Xanax, Klonopin, Ativan, and Ambien can be extremely addictive and carry huge risks for those who abuse them.

 History/Prevalence of Benzodiazepines Addiction